 Contact your financial representative for more information.

 Invested in a balance of approximately 60% equity and 40% fixed income, the Fund's objective is total return, consisting of both capital appreciation and current income.
 The equity portion of the Fund invests globally in owners/operators of infrastructure in the communications, utility, energy, and transportation industries.
 The fixed income portion of the Fund is designed to generate high current income and total return through the application of extensive credit research and a time-tested approach that seeks to capitalize on opportunities across undervalued sectors of the bond market.
 The Fund pursues an options income strategy whereby it purchases and sells out-of-the money puts and calls, creating an options spread.

 Sales Charge and Expense

-Excluding interest expense on the line of credit, the operating expense would have been 1.62%.
+Excluding interest expense on the line of credit, the expense ratio would have been 1.87%.

 Performance reflects the deduction of fund operating expenses.
 Performance does not reflect the incurrence of brokerage expenses, which typically apply to exchange traded products.
 Total return net of brokerage expenses would be lower than the total returns on market value shown in the table.

 Performance data quoted represents past results.
 Past performance is no guarantee of future results and current performance may be higher or lower than the performance shown.
 Investment return and principal value will fluctuate so your shares, when redeemed, may be worth more or less than their original cost.